 Today’s 8 to 18-year-olds spend 8 to 11 hours a day on technology.
 Set up family guidelines to helps kids use technology wisely and add learning time to screen time.
-Get the free guide and get suggesting for preventing technology addiction in teens.
+Get the free guide and suggestions for preventing technology addiction in teens.

 (This post brought to you by TOPs Balance.
 The content and opinions expressed below are that of Bren Did.)

 Technology, technology, technology.